makgyver/fluke/docs/config_log.md

 ## Weights & Biases logger

 Weights & Biases is a popular tool for experiment tracking and visualization.
-`fluke` natively supports Weights & Biases logging through the `fluke.utils.lo.WandBLog` logger.
+`fluke` natively supports Weights & Biases logging through the [WandBLog](#fluke.utils.log.WandBLog) logger.
 Being a third-party tool, you need to have an account on the Weights & Biases platform and configure `wandb` with your credentials.
 You can find more information on how to do this in the [Weights & Biases documentation](https://docs.wandb.ai/quickstart), in particular step 1 and 2.